wavesgroup/EarthVM/README.md

 # EarthVM

-EarthVM is a thin wrapper and a high-level interface to the Earth System Modeling Framework, with user routines to easily couple WRF, HYCOM, UMWM, and similar models.
+EarthVM is a lightweight parallel framework for running and coupling weather, ocean, and wave models.

 ## Getting started